Vendor risk assessment

 - Maintain compliance: Under regulations like the EU AI Act, you remain responsible for AI systems even when using third-party components

-- Protect sensitive data: Understanding what data flows to vendors helps you make informed decisions about data sharing
+- Protect sensitive data: Knowing what data flows to vendors helps you make better decisions about data sharing

-- Ensure business continuity: Identifying critical vendor dependencies helps you prepare contingency plans
+- Plan for continuity: Spotting critical vendor dependencies helps you prepare contingency plans

 - Prioritize oversight: Risk scores help you focus review efforts on the vendors that matter most